MarvinCui/PredictAppleOSVersion/README.md

-# iOS release time Prediction
+# Release Predictor of OS by Apple

 ## 🚀 Use the [following link](https://borancui.site/PredictiOSVersion/) to access the site.

 # EN

-This is a static site deployed on GitHub Pages that predicts iOS release times.
+This is a static site deployed on GitHub Pages that predicts iOS and other OS release times.

 The following techniques are used to improve prediction accuracy: